 Table of Contents

-Global-level insurance requirements have limits and endorsements that make them applicable to ALL your projects rather than specific to one project, meaning a subcontractor only needs one set of compliant insurance documents to work on any project in your portfolio.
-Let’s dive deeper into what global-level insurance requirements are, how you can implement them at your GC, and how the Jones Procore integration makes managing global subcontractors simple.
+Blanket insurance requirements have limits and endorsements that make them applicable to ALL your projects rather than specific to one project, meaning a subcontractor only needs one set of compliant insurance documents to work on any project in your portfolio.
+Let’s dive deeper into what blanket insurance requirements are, how you can implement them at your GC, and how the Jones Procore integration makes managing global subcontractors simple.

 Note: interested in exploring how Jones can help you automate your compliance management end-to-end and de-risk your projects?
 Talk to our team of experts today!